hiralalrathor/evantsystem/README.md

 8. Add sponsors and link them from Admin > Sponsors.
 9. Logout and login as student.
 10. Open the student dashboard and click Apply for Registration.
-11. Choose the event, check payment details, select payment method, and enter transaction ID or receipt note.
+11. Choose the event and apply for registration.
 12. Logout and login as admin.
-13. Open Admin > Registration Approvals and approve the registration after checking payment.
+13. Open Admin > Registration Approvals and approve the registration if approval is required.
 14. Login as student again, open the dashboard, and print the generated ticket.

 ## Database Tables